-Lecturer in Acting
+Lecturer of Acting

 Scott McCrea is a playwright and producer.
 As an actor, he has appeared in New York off-Broadway, off-off-Broadway, on radio, on television and in commercials.
 His plays Past Grand Knight, Aunt Melodious, Standish and Priscilla, Dying Backwards, St. John’s Wood,Half-Life, In the Olive Jar, American Insect, Her Eyes, Clinic, Erosion, Shapes of Men, Safe House, Ripperland (aka Factory for Murderers), and Gogol’s Nose: A True Story have been presented by such theatres as the McCarter in Princeton, N.J.; Theatre Virginia in Richmond; Parenthesis Theatre Company in Atlanta; Freehold Theatre Lab in Seattle; American Renegade, Moving Arts and the Road Theatre in Los Angeles; Cape Cod Rep and Happy Medium in Massachusetts; Alleyway Theatre in Buffalo; Inverse Theater, Polaris North, Love Creek, the Barrow Group Theatre, Stuart Steele Productions and TSP Productions in New York City, as well as several colleges and universities.